srvanderplas/unl-stat850-book/docs/05-reading-data.md

 My analysis in R was a bit more free-form than in SAS - in SAS, I proceeded fairly directly through each procedure, while in R, I could investigate things that caught my eye along the way more easily.
 I didn't focus as much on what we'd need to clean up in R (because the same problems exist that we identified when using SAS).
 </details>

-## Comparison between R and SAS

-> You must realize that R is written by experts in statistics and statistical computing who, despite popular opinion, do not believe that everything in
-SAS and SPSS is worth copying.
-Some things done in such packages, which trace their roots back to the days of punched cards and magnetic tape when fitting a single linear model may take several days because your first 5 attempts failed due to syntax errors in the JCL or the SAS code, still reflect the approach of "give me every possible statistic that could be calculated from this model, whether or not it makes sense".
-The approach taken in R is different.
-The underlying assumption is that the useR is thinking about the analysis while doing it. – Douglas Bates

 ## References and Links {.learn-more -}